BS Computer Science | Software Development

 Major Electives

-Major Electives can be chosen from the list below.
-At least 16 of the 20 Major Field elective credit hours must be taken from the list of Advanced Major Field courses.
+Major Electives courses must be selected from the Introductory and Advanced Major Field Course lists below.
+At least 16 of the 20 Major Field Elective Credit Hours must be taken from the list of Advanced Major Field courses.

 Introductory Major Field Courses